TOD-theses/paper-T-RACE/main.typ

 ==== Code analysis of @zhang_combatting_2023

+#todo[In normal scenario, the block environment matches the transaction.]
 The block environment used to execute all transactions is contained in `ar.VmContext` and as such corresponds to the block environment of $T_a$.
 This means $T_a$ is executed in the same block environment as on the blockchain, while $T_v$ and the intermediary transactions may be executed in a different block environment.

 ==== Code analysis of @torres_frontrunner_2021